 Effort doesn’t always lead to results.

-When you're putting a lot of effort into something but not getting the results you want, it can get frustrating.
-This leaves you feeling burnt-out, and it's tempting to give up altogether.
+It’s frustrating when you’re exerting effort but not getting the outcomes you want.
+This leaves you feeling confused, disappointed, and burnt out.
+It’s tempting to give up altogether.

 Your Most Important Work is Always Ahead of You